 Food Delights Of Diwali Across India

 One thing that comes to our minds when we think of Diwali food is sweets; a lot of it.
-Apart from Diwali home decoration, sll these delicious snacks add colours and flavour to the spirit of the festival.
+Apart from Diwali home decoration, all these delicious snacks add colors and flavor to the spirit of the festival.
 From the tempting gooey barfis to the peppery mathris, each state of India has its own way of making Diwali flavoursome.
 So, complete your Diwali preparation while gorging upon these sumptuous delicacies:

 1. Gulab Jamun

 Made using powdered/condensed milk, clarified butter, and flour, you’ll find this brownish-red sweet in every home during the festival and the Diwali celebration in North India isn’t complete without it.
 One dumpling will be enough to satisfy your cravings, unless, of course, you have a major sweet tooth.

 Samosa needs no introduction.
 Whether it’s the Diwali celebration in India 2022 or any other festival, Samosa is always there.
 This is probably the best-stuffed pastry you’ll ever have in your life.
 From chicken & mutton to potato peas & paneer, there are many ways to fill it and prepare it.

 An authentic Maharashtrian sweet dish, Anarsa is a pastry-like snack prepared especially on Diwali.

 A spicy and fluffy Gujarati snack prepared on the occasion of Diwali, Cholafali is prepared using mixed flours and authentic Gujarati spices.